Data Protection in Senegal

 Transfer in Senegal

-• the safeguarding of the public interest;
+• Protect the public interest;

 Continue reading